-Northmill Increased Conversions By 15%
+Northmill Increased Conversions by Using A/B Testing

 Northmill is a financial technology company, focusing on consumer banking services.
 Based in Sweden, with offices in Finland and Poland, the product line consists of consumer loans through two brands – Easycredit and Credigo, as well as an all-digital flexible credit line – Credway